 We aim to make all members of the chemistry department, including students, staff and faculty, feel valued and welcome and strive to establish a community that respects each member, views difference as strength, and is open and transparent to the need to actively work to dismantle systemic biases especially for those who identify as Black, Indigenous, and People of Color (BIPOC).

-- Formation of a Chemistry Anti-Racism Advisory Committee (CARAC) composed of students, staff, and faculty members who will regularly meet to brainstorm new initiatives, process suggestions from the larger community, curate the resources compiled on this page, and interface with the department.
+The Chemistry Anti-Racism Action Committee (CARAC) is composed of students, staff, and faculty members who regularly meet to brainstorm new initiatives, process suggestions from the larger community, and interface with the department.
 Ultimately, the goal of CARAC is to support the Chemistry Department in upholding its commitments to anti-racism.
 Please visit the CARAC subpage for more details.

 - Sustained commitment to “Being Human in STEM” CHEM 250, a nationally recognized course created in response to the 2015 Amherst Uprising.
 The course is student directed and has been curated from its inception by Chemistry Department Professor Sheila Jaswal.
 Professor Jaswal (Dr. J.) is the recipient of the 2020 Jeffrey B. Ferguson Teaching Award given in recognition for her efforts to investigate identity, inequality and representation within Science Technology Engineering and Mathematics (STEM) fields--at Amherst and beyond.
 She is also the recipient of the 2021 Carl Brändén Award for her HSTEM work.
-The course is offered regularly and has been cross-listed in Biology, Sociology and LatinX studies and include faculty in those departments.
+The course is offered regularly and has been cross-listed in Biology, Sociology and LatinX studies to include faculty in those departments.